-We’ve all done it - make your New Years resolution in January & 4 weeks later, you’re back to your old self.
-92% of people hardly even remember their New Years resolution by the middle of the year and have excuses like this:
+We’ve all done it.
+You make your New Years resolutions in January and 4 weeks later, you’re back to your old self.
+92% of people hardly even remember their New Years resolution by the middle of the year and have excuses.

 Why is that?
 Why can’t people keep a promise to themselves?
 Here’s my theory: